TorbenMerrald/camel-glite/README.md

 Examples
 ========

-Most all functionality comes from the class @CamelScript@ which has methods for receiving and sending data to any supported camel endpoint.
+Most all functionality comes from the class `CamelScript` which has methods for receiving and sending data to any supported camel endpoint.
 All examples and functionality can be seen in the groovy docs [here](http://tbarker9.github.io/camel-glite/groovydoc/).